Claudjos/agave/README.md

 # Agave

 ## About
 Collection of scripts working with raw socket.
-Written for self education.
+Written for self education on common protocols of link and network layers.
+Transportation and application layers protocols, and their vulnerabilities, will be examined in a different repository.

 ## Disclaimer
 The author is not responsible for the use of this software.
 This code is shared for educational purpose.
-Beware that unless everyone involved in a man in the middle attack is informed and is consenting, it is almost certainly illegal in your country.

 ## Requirements
 - Linux, for these scripts use raw socket.